DavidLuy/my-juice/README.md

 Order sent
 Order received

-#Features Left to Implement
+# Features Left to Implement
 Design
 Colour Scheme

 Primary colors used on the website: Color Scheme

+# Google fonts
 Kanit font is main font used throughout the site with Osward,sans-serif as its fallback font in case Kanit doesn't import for some reasson.
 My mentor Mitko Bachvarov

-Code institute Love running template
+# Code institute Love running template
 To write the code.
 Git
 for vesion control.